LindseyB/HardwareHulaHoopsAndFlow/HardwareHulaHoopsFlow.md

 ## Flow

 - When you are fully immersed in a task and have an energized focus
-- Mihaly Csikszentmihalyi (Me-High Cheek-sent-me-high)
+- Mihály Csíkszentmihályi (Me-High Cheek-sent-me-high)

 ### High Skill + High Challenge = Flow